 Inspiration

 I wanted to develop an Italian-inspired version with fennel seeds and orange.
-I really love pairing citrus with seafood, like with my roasted branzino.
+I love pairing citrus with seafood, like my roasted branzino, salmon crudo, or salmon pasta without cream.

 What Makes This Recipe Special

-- Poaching the fish, or cooking it at a lower temperature, keeps the structure of the meat intact while developing a soft and tender texture.
-This method greatly reduces the risk of overcooking the fish.
+- Poaching the fish or cooking it at a lower temperature keeps the structure of the meat intact while developing a soft and tender texture.
+This method dramatically reduces the risk of overcooking the fish.

-- Garlic, shallots, fennel, chili flakes, and orange zest provide lots of aromatic notes that pair beautifully with a tomato-paste infused broth and white fish.
+- Garlic, shallots, fennel, chili flakes, orange zest, and a splash of white wine provide many aromatic notes that pair beautifully with a tomato-infused broth and white fish.

-- A dollop of skyr and a sprinkling of herbs help contrast the aromatic, acidic notes of the broth.
-I absolutely love pairing seafood with citrus, like in my salmon crudo recipe.
+- A dollop of creamy yogurt and a sprinkling of fresh herbs help contrast the aromatic, acidic notes of the broth.

 What is Poaching?

-Basically, poaching describes a cooking method where a particular ingredient is submerged in a hot liquid.
+Poaching is a cooking method in which a particular ingredient is submerged in a hot liquid.
 Poaching occurs at a lower temperature than simmering or boiling, which is especially useful for maintaining the structure of delicate ingredients like fish (aka less flaking, less falling apart).

 Poaching typically occurs between 140°F -190°F (60°C -88°C), so there's a bit of a range.
 At the lowest range, the liquid is just beginning to heat up.
-The water bubbles are extremely tiny; the water is not even steaming yet.
+The water bubbles are very small and are not even steaming yet.

 Ingredient Notes

-- Orange: Use a nice, juicy orange for this fish, such as Cara Cara oranges.
+- Orange: Use a lovely, juicy fruit for this fish, such as blood or Cara Cara orange.

 - White wine: I tested this recipe with and without white wine, but the white wine version was declared the winner.
-I find that the addition of white wine helps cut the tomato flavor nicely.
+I find that adding white wine helps cut the tomato flavor nicely.

-Step 2: Cook the aromatics - Saute the red pepper flakes, fennel seeds, garlic, shallot, and orange zest until they're nice and golden-brown and a little crispy.
+Step 1 - In a medium skillet over medium heat, saute the red pepper flakes, fennel seeds, orange zest, garlic, onion, and leeks in a bit of olive oil until they're nice and golden-brown and a little crispy.

-Step 6 - Cook the fish - Reduce the heat to a low simmer, then carefully add the fish.
+Step 5 - Season cod with salt and black pepper.
+Reduce the heat to a gentle simmer, then carefully add the fish in a single layer.
 Make sure it's nicely submerged in the liquid.
-Let it simmer, uncovered, until cooked through.
+Over low heat, simmer, uncovered, until cooked through.

-Step 7 - Serve - Use a spatula to gently transfer the fish to serving bowls.
-Top with broth, a generous dollop of skyr, and lots of herbs.
+Step 6 - Use a spatula or slotted spoon to gently transfer the fish to shallow bowls for serving.
+Top with broth, a generous dollop of yogurt (if desired), lots of herbs, and a pinch of salt.

 Make it a Meal

-Serve this tomato poached fish with crusty bread to sop up all the delicious liquid!
+Serve this poached fish with crusty bread, like my fluffy focaccia, to sop up all the delicious liquid!
 It would also be great with orzo.
-Either way, I'd also recommend serving this with a kale caesar salad.
+I'd also recommend serving this with a kale caesar salad.

 Tips & Tricks

 - Season early and often: Season, season, season!
-You want to make sure your broth is super flavorful, so make sure you season when sauteeing the aromatics, simmering the broth, and cooking the fish.
+You want to make sure your broth is super flavorful, so be sure to season when sauteeing the aromatics, simmering the broth, and cooking the fish.
 Salt really helps bring out the flavors of the dish!

 - Be gentle with the fish: Use a spatula to carefully lower the fish into the pot and remove it from the pot.
 Fish is quite delicate, so be patient and gentle when handling.

-- Use a narrower pot: To ensure the liquid fully submerges the fish, use a smaller (2 to 2.5 quart), narrower dutch oven, french oven, braiser, or cast-iron pan.
+- Use a narrower pot: To ensure the liquid fully submerges the fish, use a smaller (2 to 2.5 quart), narrower dutch oven or deep skillet.
 If the fish isn't fully covered, use a spoon to frequently spoon the liquid over the top of the fish to help it cook faster.

 Recipe FAQs

-1) Use a cooking thermometer to check if the fish is cooked by inserting the probe into the center of the thickest part of the flesh.
-Cod and halibut should be around 130°F to 135°F (other fish may vary, so check the link to see what temperature works for you).
+1) Use a cooking thermometer to check if it's cooked by inserting the probe into the center of the thickest part of the fish.
+Cod should be around 130°F to 135°F (other fish may vary, so check the link to see what temperature works for you).

-2) Use a fork to gently prod the center of the fish; if it appear opaque and flakes easily, it's done.
+2) Use a fork to gently prod the center of the flesh; if it appear opaque and flakes easily, it's done.
 If it looks translucent and resists flaking, it needs more time.

 For even more cozy recipes, be sure to subscribe to my newsletter.